season06/AWS-ECS-Golang-Microservices-Tutorial/README.md

     - Auto Scaling
     - Service Discovery *(Introduce below)*
 - **Service Discovery**
-    > ★ This is key point can that container communecate with each other. <br>
+    > ★ This is key point can that container communicate with each other. <br>
     - Uses **AWS Cloud Map** API to manage HTTP and DNS namespaces for the ECS Services.
     - Consists of the following components:
         - namespace